elastio/bon/website/docs/guide/alternatives.md

 # Alternatives

-There are several other existing alternative crates that generate builders. `bon` was designed with many lessons learned from of them.
+There are several other existing alternative crates that generate builders. `bon` was designed with many lessons learned from them.
 Here is a table that compares the builder crates with some additional explanations below.

 <!-- If you want to edit the table below make sure to reduce the font size in editor or turn off word wrap to easier view the table -->